-The condition of 2-yr-old opening day catch from Lake Rotoiti fish was fairly stable through the period spanning 2001-2010 with a high point occurring in 2005.
+The condition of 2-yr-old opening day catch from Lake Rotoiti fish was fairly stable through the 2001-2010 period with a high point occurring in 2005.
 In 2011 a significant drop in rainbow trout condition factor was noted.
-A slight improvement looks to have been gained at the 2012 opening (from quick figures) but the 2012 figure looks to be still well behind the 2010 rainbow trout 2-year-old condition factor in Lake Rotoiti.
+A further decline in condition was picked up at the 2012 opening, though length and weight were better that the 2011 opening figures.
+The 2012 opening day 2-yr-old condition factor is still well behind the 2010 figure.